***Group Visits are SOLD OUT! Please check back for updates in Fall 2023 email firstname.lastname@example.org for more info.

-Group visits are 2.5 hour self-guided exploration of the Children’s Museum.
+Group visits are a self-guided exploration of the Children’s Museum.
 Children’s Museum staff will greet you, review a few rules and logistics, and then your group will be free to explore the various Children’s Museum exhibits at your own pace until the end of your scheduled visit.

 Group Visit Basics

 - Group Visits are for children in 2nd grade and younger.
 Exceptions will be considered for mixed age groups with children up to 10 years old.

 - To receive the discounted pricing, groups must be affiliated with a school (public, charter, state, private, home), preschool, school district, County Office of Education, childcare facility, camp program, or a non-profit children’s organization.

 - If you do not meet these criteria, but plan to bring more than 8 kids to the Children’s Museum, please contact us to let us know.

 - All groups requesting a visit are REQUIRED to register with us ahead of time (at least two weeks in advance).
 If you do not register ahead of your visit: you will be expected to pay full price, or may be turned away at the door due to capacity limits.